romaneg/bread-and-cheeses/_posts/logbook/2019-08-18-lactic-cheeses_stMarcellin.md

 #### For ripening
 - boxes with lid
-- sushi mats or wooden boards or other placti mats
+- sushi mats or wooden boards or other plastic mats
-- surface to leave the cheese on (leaf, brak, ... be creative!), otherwise it may be difficult to move and leak...
+- surface to leave the cheese on (leaf, bark, ... be creative!), otherwise it may be difficult to move and leak...

 [More details]({{site.baseurl}}/2019/03/04/starter-kit.html) about material.